Probabilistic algorithm for computing all local minimizers of Morse functions on a compact domain: Software implementation and practical experiments

-We also note that although the critical points of the approximant converge towards the critical points of the objective function, see Figure~\eqref{fig:dist_dejong}, while the approximant is degree deficient, its critical points may capture a local minimum of the objective function at degree $d$ and then lose it at degree $d+1$.
-A general pattern we observe is that the critical points of the approximant first appear along the edges of the domain $\Cs$ and then, as the degree increases, they move towards the critical points of the objective located at the center of the domain, see Figures~\eqref{fig:dejong_deg_12} and~\eqref{fig:dejong_deg_20}.
+A general pattern we observe is that the critical points of the approximant first appear along the edges of the domain $\Cs$ and then, as the degree increases, they move towards the critical points of the objective located at the center of the domain, see Figure~\ref{fig:dejong_deg_12}.

 To increase our confidence in the quality of the approximant, we go up to computing the critical points of $w_{24}$.
-We believe all the critical points we see in Figure~\eqref{fig:chebfun_crit} may be due to an over fitting the objective function with a polynomial approximant of too high degree.
+We believe all the critical points we see in Figure~\ref{fig:chebfun_crit} may be due to an over fitting the objective function with a polynomial approximant of too high degree.

 \end{exm}

 \begin{exm}[Deuflhard Function] The level sets of the Deuflhard function

 on the domain $[-1.1, 1.1]^2$ exhibit some quite interesting features.